OAGr/blog/source/_posts/2013-10-12-formalizing-transparency.markdown

 basic ranking among them.

 This definition is not *too* different than the typical intuitive one.
-A banking organization would be seen as transparent primarilly if it provides useful information that the government is looking for, and this information value is likely far more than that of most other domains.
+A banking organization would be seen as transparent primarily if it provides useful information that the government is looking for, and this information value is likely far more than that of most other domains.